movementkitchen/website/src/pages/about/index.md

 similar problems develop a fear of moving.

 Abdominal separation is a whole body issue and needs to be addressed as such.
-There is no such thing as 5 magical exercises that will fix it, however even small tweaks in how your stand, sit, walk or how your exercise that can make a significant difference.
+You won't find 5 magical exercises that will fix it, but even small tweaks in how your stand, sit, walk or HOW your exercise can make a significant difference in healing your separation.
 The way we move shapes us.

 I'm very passionate about this issue and a lot of my work today focuses on helping people – especially mums – to restore a functional core and improve